SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 - **Return type**: this is the primitive type of the output value that the function will return.
-- **Function name**: like for variables, also functions require a name in order to be declared.
+- **Function name**: as variables, also functions require a name in order to be declared.
 This name is an identifier and it's also called *header*.
 It will be used every time we'll need to call (refer to) that function, and it identifies it uniquely.
-- **Parameters**: they are local variables that takes *arguments* (values of other variables from outside) in input when the function is called.
+- **Parameters**: they are local variables that take *arguments* (values of other variables from outside) in input when the function is called.
 You work with them inside the body of a function.
 Parameters can be one, more than one but also zero.
-In the latter case we can put the keyword `void` inside the parenthesis or simply open and close round parenthesis (most recommended) like in `main()`.
+In the latter case, we can put the keyword `void` inside the parentheses or simply open and close a pair of round parentheses (most recommended) like in `main()`.
 It's important to remember that you always have to specify the type of *each* of the ***formal parameters*** (this is how they are called) inside a function, but not when you call it (see [function call](#function-call-invocation)).
 - **Header**: it's the whole first line of a function and it encloses all the three components mentioned above: *return type*, *name* and *parameters*.
-- **Body**: it's the block of statements required to perform a specific task for which that function is built for.
-The instructions are always enclosed in the function’s curly brackets `{...}`.
+- **Body**: it's the block of statements required to perform a specific task for which that function is built.
+The instructions are always enclosed in the function's curly brackets `{...}`.
-- **Return**: the `return` instruction always terminate the execuition of a function, so it must be typed at the end.
+- **Return**: the `return` instruction always terminates the execution of a function, so it must be typed at the end.
 It can be only 1 for each function, and it's used to *return* (provide/give back in output, but *<u>not</u>* as a text on the console like with `cout`!) the result of the computation performed in the function itself.
-What follows the *return* keyword (it can be a value like `0`, a variable like `sum` or an expression like `a+b`) is what the function gives in output when invocated and exectued, and this needs to be stored somewhere if the function is not of type `void` (see *procedures* for further explanation).
+What follows the *return* keyword (it can be a value like `0`, a variable like `sum` or an expression like `a+b`) is what the function gives in output when invocated and executed, and this needs to be stored somewhere if the function is not of type `void` (see *procedures* for further explanation).
 We have already used `return` in the `main()` function.

 :::info Difference (Parameter 🆚 Argument)

-When a function is called, the *actual* values that are passed during the call are called as **arguments**.
+When a function is called, the *actual* values that are passed during the call are called **arguments**.
 So the arguments are the data you externally pass into the function's parameters.

-The values which are defined at the time of the function prototype or definition of the function are called as **parameters**.
-Parameters are local variables which are assigned value of the arguments when the function is called[^1].
+The values which are defined at the time of the function prototype or definition of the function are called **parameters**, more precisely *formal parameters*.
+Formal parameters are local variables to which the values of the arguments are are assigned when the function is called[^1].

 We dig deeper into this difference and learn why it's fundamental in [this lesson](https://c-cpp-notes.vercel.app/docs/cpp/passage-of-values).